everspyrat/Everspy-Ultimate/README.md

-###### By using Everspy Ultimate, you are committed to the online safety and protection of your children.
-Thank you for choosing Everspy Ultimate for parental control.
+###### By using Everspy Black Obsidian, you are committed to the online safety and protection of your children.
+Thank you for choosing Everspy Black Obsidian for parental control.
 #
 ![Screenshot 2024-01-02 174917](https://github.com/everspyrat/Everspy-2024/assets/153394180/47a28b5a-0767-4df0-930e-85ffda106bf8)